Introduction on Blending Modes in Illustrator

 Step 6: When applying to darken, you will notice the overlapping part of the shapes become darker.
 It chooses the base or the blend color based on the levels of darkness.
 The parts which are lighter than the blend color are changed and the areas which are darker remain the same.

-Step 7: It multiplies the blend color with the base color forming a darker resulting colour.
+Step 7: It multiplies the blend color with the base color forming a darker resulting color.
 If you multiply a color with black it creates black and multiplying with white leaves the color remains the same.

 Step 8: Colour burn darkens the overlapping areas to reflect the color of the blend.
 Also if you blend using the color white it will make no changes.